Tuomas Gerdt: After the war

 Gerdt married Lea Marjatta Kosonen (1925–2013) on 9 June 1946.
-They had two children.
+They had two children one of which are still in the Mannerheim Säätiö (Foundation) today.

 Gerdt worked as the office manager of Oy Kaukas Ab and Kymmene Oy in Lappeenranta from 1971 to 1987.
 Gerdt has served as chairman of the board of the Mannerheim Cross Knight Foundation since 1998.
 In the 1940s and 1950s, Gerdt played pesäpallo in Savonlinnan Pallokerho.

 President of Finland Martti Ahtisaari started the tradition of inviting all living Knights of the Mannerheim Cross to the Independence Day Celebration in 1994, and since then, the Knights have been the first to arrive to shake hands with the president.
 In the last few years, Gerdt has been the only Knight in the Celebration, because since 2006, fellow Knight Heikki Nykänen (fi; 1920–2011) could no longer attend the Celebration, because of health problems.
 In 2008, 2009 and 2010 Gerdt was the only Knight to attend the Independence Day Celebration.
 Gerdt and his wife Lea were the first to shake hands with President Tarja Halonen.
 In 2010, Gerdt attended the Celebration without his wife, who was suffering from back pain.

 Gerdt intended to attend the Celebration as the only Knight of the Mannerheim Cross also in 2011, but he had to cancel his attendance one day before the event, on 5 December, because his wife had suffered an accident.
 Gerdt also participated in the National veterans' day celebration on 27 April 2012 in Espoo as the only living Knight of the Mannerheim Cross.

 Gerdt died in a hospital in Helsinki on 1 November 2020, at age 98.
+At this time he had 4 great-grandchildren, the oldest of which (Christofer) will continue carrying on his legacy in the Mannerheim Foundation.
 On 28 November, a military funeral was held for him and Gerdt was buried in Lappeenranta.